 No one from the Universities ever expressed to me that it was their intention that Enron not have the unfettered ability to transfer accounts back to default utility service and this point was discussed throughout the negotiations.
 In fact, my understanding at the time was that the Universities were indifferent as to where the energy came from so long as they received their 5% discount and the other metering and billing services under the Agreement.

-Obviously, neither Enron nor the Universities could have foreseen during negotiations the odd confluence of factors in the California energy market that has made returning the majority of University accounts to Utility service the rational economic choice (specifically, the failure of the Utilities to pay direct access providers like Enron millions of dollars in rebates required by law).
+Obviously, neither Enron nor the Universities could have foreseen during negotiations the odd confluence of factors in the California energy market that has made returning the majority of University accounts to Utility service the rational economic choice (specifically, the failure of the Utilities to pay direct access providers like Enron substantial rebates required by law).
 It is clear, however, that the parties (a) knew and expected Enron to act in an economically rational way, and (b) contemplated that this might include returning certain accounts to Utility service.
 That Enron has now acted in accordance with these expectations is no breach of the parties' agreement.

 III THE BALANCE OF HARMS FAVORS ENRON

 As has been amply demonstrated, the Universities face no imminent harm.
 They continue to receive electricity at the contract price.
 They are at no increased risk of power disruption.
-The transfer of their accounts has been completed.
+The re-sourcing of their accounts has been completed.
 Enron has offered simple solutions to the Universities' concerns about metering, monitoring and conservation.
 In short, the Universities stand in essentially the same position as they did before the transfer.
 Disruption would only occur now if the Universities' request for a mandatory injunction is granted, and the parties are forced to unwind the transfer that has occurred during the last month and a half.

 On the other side of the ledger, undoing this transfer would cause certain harm to Enron.
 Because of the Utilities' continuing failure to pay Enron (or any other direct access supplier) rebates required by law, Enron would incur damages of approximately $12 million a month for energy costs.
 (Hughes Decl., ¶ 7).
 Enron would also be guaranteed to incur several million dollars in additional damage from the logistical and accounting effort required to unwind the transfer.
 Id.
 The Universities--which are getting exactly what they bargained for--would gain absolutely nothing from such an order.